 During the trial, the truck driver swore that he did not see her.
 This makes sense because she was older, walked slowly, and the driver was used to his normal route.
 However, after much investigation it was shown that the driver could have prevented the accident and was sentenced to 3 months in jail, three years probation, 30 days community service, and his truck driver’s license will be suspended for one year.
 Alongside this criminal charge, the children of the deceased woman filed a civil suit.
 Although it was unspecified the kind of suit may be a wrongful death suit.

-The story ends in tragedy for both victim and driver.
+The story ends in tragedy for both the victim and the driver.
 Truck accidents don’t just happen on major highways.
 They can happen on your local streets.
 They can happen while your driving or walking.
-If you or someone you love are suffering from injuries from a truck accident call 310-997-0904 or click here to reach out to our Truck Accident Attorneys at the Law Offices of Howard Craig Kornberg in Long Beach.
-With over 30 years of experience, we have the successful track record to ensure that you are just compensated for the injuries you sustained.
+If you or someone you love are suffering from injuries from a truck accident call 310-997-0904 or click here to reach out to our truck accident attorneys at the Law Offices of Howard Craig Kornberg.
+With over 30 years of experience, we have a successful track record to ensure that you are just compensated for the injuries you sustained.